dxcamps/MicrosoftIntelIoTCamp/HOLs/readme.md

 1. In the "**Add New Packages**" window, in the search box, type "**cloud-azure**", then click the "**Install**" button next to the "**packagegroup-cloud-azure**" package.
 Again, this takes a few minutes so be patient:

     <blockquote>
-      **Note**: You can see what all is installed with the packagegroup-cloud-azure package here: <a target="_blank" href="https://github.com/intel-iot-devkit/meta-iot-cloud/blob/master/recipes-core/packagegroups/packagegroup-cloud-azure_0.9.bb">link</a>
+      <strong>Note</strong>: You can see what all is installed with the packagegroup-cloud-azure package here: <a target="_blank" href="https://github.com/intel-iot-devkit/meta-iot-cloud/blob/master/recipes-core/packagegroups/packagegroup-cloud-azure_0.9.bb">link</a>
        <br/>
       Basically it is all of the npm packages for the various Azure IoT Hub sdks.
 It also includes a Node-RED node for working with Azure IoT Hubs (<a target="_blank" href="https://www.npmjs.com/package/node-red-contrib-azureiothubnode">link</a>).
     </blockquote>